jlaumonier/mlsurvey/doc/projectmanagement.md

 * F : adding a base_directory for LearningWorkflows and child
 * B : Demographic parity is not defined if, in a dataset, no instance belong to privileged or unpriviliged class.
 * F : Allowing very large datasets (Dask ?)
+* F : Adding Theil index as fairness criteria

 ## Current
-* B : Visualisation : No results found when a tuple parameter is searched
+* F : Implements some fairness criteria

 ## Done
 * Git repository : local